-The preferred alternative plan reflects comments and feedback received throughout the subarea planning process, including comments received during the PAC meetings and open house in 2020 and during the third PAC meeting held in 2022.
-Many of the comments received in the 2020 process indicated a desire to retain large lots and minimize density to the greatest extent possible within the requirements of the Growth Management Act2.
+Many of the comments received during the outreach process indicated a desire to retain large lots and minimize density to the greatest extent possible within the requirements of the Growth Management Act2.
 Based on this feedback, the preferred concept plan (Figure 7) includes one low-density residential zone (RLD-4).
 One zoning designation became the preferred approach based on community input from stakeholders and council members and to better reflect the vision of the subarea.
 The entirety of the area (approximately 266 acres) is proposed as RLD-4.
-During the third PAC meeting, a PAC member requested reconsideration of this zoning.
-However, there was not consensus among the group and given the extensive conversation regarding the single zoning designation during the 2020 process, the RLD-4 zoning was retained.
 In addition to baseline zoning densities, the preferred concept includes recommended text amendments to the Ridgefield Development Code that implement the plan.
 One recommendation is to allow developments in the Carty Road subarea to achieve an average density of four units per acre with an approved master plan.
 This provision would allow the development of larger lots than otherwise allowed in the base zones while maintaining the overall required densities.